openvinotoolkit/openvino/src/frontends/ir/docs/architecture.md

 ## Extensions

-OpenVINO IR Frontend supports extensions in order to add some extension you can use `ov::frontend::ir::Frontend::add_extension()` API.
+OpenVINO IR Frontend supports extensions.
+To add an extension, use `ov::frontend::ir::Frontend::add_extension()` API.
 The next extension types are supported:

 * `ov::TelemetryExtension` - enable telemetry for the frontend